-Upstairs, there are two substantial-sized bedrooms with hair dryers provided, (there is a third but this is now owner's storage).
+Upstairs, there are two substantial-sized bedrooms.
+Linen, towels and hairdryer provided.
+The third room is used for owner's storage).
 The master with walk-in robe and the other with a private en-suite.
 Both bedrooms have SUPER KING SIZE beds which can be separated to king single beds.
 Additional folding bed available for guest bedroom.
 Travel cot and high chair by request at time of booking.
 Bedding and soft furnishings selected by the same interior designer!

 Lake End Road, where Little Chauntry is located, leads into Dorney Village (1 mile), where the Olympic rowing took place and where cows graze on the common.
 2 miles further is Eton College and historic Windsor, home to the Royal Family.
 The river Thames meanders close by and the village of Bray, where fabulous restaurants such as the Waterside Inn and the Fat Duck are located, is less than 5 miles away - approachable by road or by boat.
 Other local attractions include Legoland, excellent shopping in Windsor, and high speed rail to London from nearby Slough station.
 You don't need to go that far though to see working farms, stables, the Jubilee River wetlands and open countryside which is all at your doorstep!